 Fast Healthcare Interoperability Resources (FHIR) is not a security protocol, nor does it define any security related functionality.
-However FHIR does define exchange protocols and content models that need to be used with various security protocols defined elsewhere.
+However, FHIR does define exchange protocols and content models that need to be used with various security protocols defined elsewhere.
 This section gathers all information about security in one section.
 A summary:

 Communications Security - all exchange of production data should be secured using TLS/SSL (e.g. https)